 Value the time you do have.
 Way too many small business owners spend what little free time they do have worrying about how to balance it all!
 It is a balancing act at times, but learn how to value the time you do have whether it’s 15 minutes or two days.
 If you have an extra 15 minutes in the morning to spend having coffee with your significant other in the mornings, be sure you do it.
 Have Saturdays (or the entire weekend) off occasionally?
 Make the most of it by making it valuable whether it’s taking the kids to the beach or museum, or getting away with your spouse to a romantic B & B overnight.
 Realize that family and relaxation time is a priority, just as work is.

 Sure it’s tough juggling priorities when you’re a small business owner who’s also a mom, dad, spouse, friend, sports enthusiast, or who has hobbies and enjoys spending time outside of work.
-Consider how lucky and blessed you truly are, and use the tips above to help you achieve the best possible work-life balance.
+Investing in time away from work will make you stronger in the long run.